-- Connect general scientific questions from researchers from other disciplines to statistics through distilling essential features of the problem, asking good questions, and restating the collaborator's answer to check understanding - 2.
-Evaluate and critique data analyses and solutions to statistical problems both your own and those of others (e.g. recognize limitations, biases, etc.) - 3.
-Conduct all stages of a statistical analysis: understand the background, formulate research questions in quantifiable terms, explore and wrangle data in a reproducible manner, choose and implement appropriate methods and evaluate their relative merits, and report on results in a reproducible manner - 4.
-Collaborate effectively in a team to evaluate methodology and provide insights into researcher questions - 5.
-Communicate statistical ideas and findings to a range of audiences using oral, written, and visual methods - 6.
-Understand and apply ethical considerations to your professional practice - 7.
-Cultivate self-directed learning skills to analyze, adapt, and enhance your own educational and professional development processes.
+- 1. Connect general scientific questions from researchers from other disciplines to statistics through distilling essential features of the problem, asking good questions and restating the collaborator's answer to check understanding. - 2.
+Evaluate and critique data analyses and solutions to statistical problems-both your own and those of others. e.g. recognize limitations, biases. - 3.
+Conduct and communicate about all stages of a statistical analysis: understand the background, formulate research questions in quantifiable terms, explore and wrangle data, choose appropriate methods and evaluate their relative merits and communicate results. - 4.
+Communicate statistical ideas and findings to a range of audiences using oral, written and visual methods. - 5.
+Understand and apply ethical considerations to your professional practice. - 6.
+Produce reproducible and well-commented R Markdown documentation of analyses. - 7.
+Reflect effectively on your own learning and professional development. - 8.
+Collaborate effectively in a team to evaluate your methodology and provide insights into researcher questions.